Conflict Technology as a Catalyst of State Formation

 Detail from Stoob (1988).
 Details available on request.

-Abstract: We argue that the gunpowder revolution in medieval Europe encouraged the amalgamation of smaller polities into larger centralized states.
-The shock to military technology made existing fortifications obsolete and dramatically raised the cost of defensive investments.
-Small polities lacked the fiscal capacity to make these investments, so they had either to ally or merge with others.
+Abstract: We argue that the gunpowder revolution in medieval Europe encouraged the amal- gamation of smaller polities into larger centralized states.
+The advance in military technology made existing fortifications obsolete and substantially raised the cost of defensive investments.
+Small polities lacked the fiscal capacity to make these invest- ments, so they had either to ally or merge with others.
 Alliances created prospects of free-riding by interior cities on border cities.
-In contrast, unitary centralized states benefited from geographic and fiscal economies of scale, facilitating defensive investments at the border that protected the interior while limiting free-riding and resource misallocation.
-Using a new dataset on fortifications in over 6,000 European cities, we find that states made defensive investments in areas of territorial contestation, closer to borders, and farther from raw building materials.
-These findings are consistent with the theory that large centralized states arose in part as a consequence of changes in military technology.
+In contrast, centralized, territorial states benefited from geographic and fiscal economies of scale, facilitating defensive invest- ments at the border that protected the interior while limiting free-riding and resource misallocation.
+Using a new dataset on fortifications in 6,000 European cities, we find that states made defensive investments in areas of territorial contestation, closer to borders, and farther from raw building materials.
+These findings are consistent with our theory that large centralized states arose in part as a consequence of changes in military technology.

 Michael-David Mangini